 Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
-Roll the belt off the blower pulley.
 The belt should be clear of the blower pulley, allowing free movement of the blower wheel.

 GHS Blower Drive Belt Assembly (Disengaged)

 2. Reverse the procedure to install the GHS blower drive belt.